Markets

 As a day trader, you look to profit from price fluctuations between when the buy/sell contract is made and when the position is closed.

 The purpose of futures contracts is to mitigate unpredictability and risk.
-For example, if you knew you were going to produce one thousand litres of milk in a year’s time, you could sell it at the then market price.
-However, perhaps dairy-free milk will continue to surge in popularity over the next year and market price will fall.
+For example, if you knew you were going to produce one thousand litres of milk in a year, you could sell it at the then market price.
+However, dairy-free milk may continue to surge in popularity over the next year, leading to a decline in market prices.
 The solution – agree to sell the milk now at a pre-determined price so you can guarantee a certain degree of profit.

 Key Considerations